codecreative/ptpx-2023/README.md

 ## Inspiration
 This year's exchange (my second) hit me at a time when I was experimenting with typography and also feeling very nostalgic.
 At the same time the quality of work y'all are creating and sharing is so good, the self-doubt starts creeping in.
-So I draw inspiration from lyrics like "fear in itself will use you up and break you down like you were never enough" from Blue October's Fear.
+So I draw inspiration from lyrics like "fear in itself will use you up and break you down like you were never enough" from Blue October's _Fear_.
 Maybe mine won't be good, but I don't need to be bothered with those details, just create and have fun with it!
 I ended up with a collection of songs that have had some kind of meaning in my past.

 ## The postcards
 ![](https://github.com/codecreative/ptpx-2023/blob/main/ptpx-2023-postcards.jpg?raw=true)